 She had to take on more and more work to be able to still pay her rent and admits that she has lowered the quality of her media analysis in order to cope with such endless hours.

-She told me that they’re all fucking bastards, aren’t they?
+She said they’re all fucking bastards, aren’t they?

 Well, this is not the point, nor is the answer.

 The answer, the only answer that matters, you have to search it within the clothes you pay £3 and the kitchen blender that gets broken perfectly on time, just hours after the 2-year warranty period has expired.

 As for the question itself, it has gone on beyond any reasonable doubt since November 1991, when we suddenly decided that walls had to separate ourselves from countries much poorer than East Germany and that we were going to rule and regulate those countries according to the same custom-free and hypocrite open-space statute.